awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights.md

 In Amazon EKS and Kubernetes, Container Insights uses a containerized version of the CloudWatch agent to discover all of the running containers in a cluster\.
 It then collects performance data at every layer of the performance stack\.

-Container Insights supports encryption with the customer master key \(CMK\) for the logs and metrics that it collects\.
-To enable this encryption, you must manually enable KMS encryption for the log group that receives Container Insights data\.
-This results in Container Insights encrypting this data using the provided CMK\.
-Only symmetric CMKs are supported\.
-Do not use asymmetric CMKs to encrypt your log groups\.
+Container Insights supports encryption with the AWS AWS KMS key for the logs and metrics that it collects\.
+To enable this encryption, you must manually enable AWS KMS encryption for the log group that receives Container Insights data\.
+This causes Container Insights to encrypt this data using the provided AWS KMS key\.
+Only symmetric keys are supported\.
+Do not use asymmetric AWS KMS keys to encrypt your log groups\.

 For more information, see [Encrypt Log Data in CloudWatch Logs Using AWS KMS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html)\.